Website + Reviewed Lead Intelligence

 Control

-Create a backend path for practical updates: sold properties, core pages, lead forms, listing content, and content changes that should not require a support queue.
+Create a backend path for practical updates: sold properties, core pages, lead forms, and listing content that shouldn’t require a support queue to change.

 Interpret